 Live on less than $10/day

-of world’s 7 Billion people cannot read or write
+of the world’s 7 Billion people cannot read or write

-$1 invested in education and skills equals $10 in economic growth
+$1 invested in education equals $10 in economic growth

 Educating 1 woman positively impacts 100 lives

 CREATE HOPE all year long.
-Educate one child at Badi School School in Panama Change a life.
+Educate one child at Badi School in Panama.
+Change a life.

-We work with local organizations who know best how to meet the needs of their communities to provide access to education to thousands of students.
+We work with local organizations who know best how to meet the needs of their communities to provide access to education by building classrooms or scholarships to thousands of students.

-We emphasize and support teacher training, particularly focused on empowerment of youth and women, to ensure quality of learning and commitment to service.
+We emphasize and support teacher training, particularly focused on empowerment of women and girls to ensure quality of learning and commitment to service.

-A set of core principles underpin our view of social change, namely that change is sustainable when the local community is the principal actor in defining, analyzing and solving its own problems; change is a process and not an event and requires long-term commitment, and that without building capacity at the grassroots level, any model of development is not sustainable and is untenable.
+Mona’s view of social change is guided by a set of core principles: 1) that change is sustainable when the local community is the principal actor in defining, analyzing and solving its own problems; 2) that change is a process, not an event, and requires long-term commitment; and 3) that change requires building capacity at the grassroots.